ms-misor/ms-misor/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Grenze&size=28&duration=4000&pause=2000&color=8A38D5&width=300&lines=Hi,+++I'm+Mahbubsiddiki+Misor)](https://git.io/typing-svg)

  As a skilled web developer with 5 years of experience in the field.
 My expertise lies in developing and maintaining web applications using various web technologies such as PHP, Laravel, Codeigniter, JavaScript, and ReactJs.
 I have also proficient in working with databases such as MySQL, and cloud computing platforms such as Google Cloud.
-Also, I have well-versed in the latest web development practices and frameworks, and my skills in Nginx, Git, and Bitbucket have helped me to streamline my development process and enhance productivity.
+Also, I have well-versed in the latest web development practices and frameworks, and my skills in Nginx, Apache, Git, and Bitbucket have helped me to streamline my development process and enhance productivity.
-As a web developer,  possesses excellent problem-solving skills, attention to detail, a strong work ethic and Currently working as a Software Engineer in [Bdtask](https://bdtask.com).
+As a web developer,  possesses excellent problem-solving skills, attention to detail, a strong work ethic and Currently working as a Software Engineer at [Bdtask](https://bdtask.com).

 <!-- <div style="display: flex;">
   <a align="bottom" href="https://github.com/tuhinsorker/tuhinsorker/raw/main/tuhinsorker.pdf" download>Download Resume </a>